 Parrots fly through vast rainforests and jungles in search of food everyday!
 Migratory birds are capable of Intercontinental flight!
 Bird’s need the most efficient respiratory system possible.

-Thousands of pet birds around the world die from parrot respiratory problems or illnesses every year.
-Many of these deaths are caused by ordinary substances that are commonly found in the home environment.
+Thousands of pet birds around the world die from parrot respiratory problems every year.
+Many of these deaths are caused by ordinary substances that are commonly found in our home environments.
 In this blog post I will explore four main causes of parrot respiratory problems.

-Before I dive into common causes of bird respiratory problems it's important to know what to look for if you suspect that your bird may have a breathing problem.
+Before we dive into common causes of bird respiratory issues, let's understand the signs to look out for if your feathered friend might be facing a breathing problem.

 A bird breathing heavily may have the following symptoms: